 The 10 Best Window Fans

 This wiki has been updated 37 times since it was first published in February of 2015.
 Window fans are a great way to exhaust stale air from rooms or create a cool breeze inside, and they can be particularly effective alongside an air conditioner or evaporative cooler.
 Offered in a number of sizes with various levels of power, one of these selections will fit in your frames and ensure good ventilation in your home or workplace.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes